How to Tell If A Pork Chop is Cooked All the Way Through?

 Additional Tips:

-Examine Several Places: When cooking pork chops with the bone in, make sure the thermometer stays away from the bone to avoid readings that are off.
-To ensure that everything is done overall, test several areas.
+Examine Several Places: When cooking pork chops with the bone in, make sure the thermometer is not touching the bone to avoid inaccurate readings.
+To ensure everything is done, test several areas.

 Consider Carryover Cooking: